-These aren’t sad veggie burgers.
+This isn’t your typical sad vegan veggie burger recipe.
 These are hearty, dense, smoky Wild Rice Mushroom Veggie Burgers that will please everyone at the dinner table!
 Serve them on a whole-wheat bun with veggies and ketchup for a balanced vegan meal.

-Burgers are some of the best things about summer, don’t you agree?
-There is nothing better than taking a huge bite of a hearty vegan burger on a fluffy bun with cold vegetables and, of course, ketchup.
+Let’s be real.
+There is nothing better than taking a huge bite of a hearty mushroom burger on a fluffy bun paired with a pile of fries and, of course, ketchup.
 Side note: I recently rediscovered my love of ketchup, and everything tastes more magical now.

 I love the wide variety of actual meat-like (like, really meat-like) vegan burgers on the market these days; it’s truly incredible to see!
 My favorites are the Beyond Burger from Beyond Meat and the Gardein Beefless Burgers.
 We’ve grilled these for diehard carnivores, and they loved them.
 Just in case you needed more reason to try them. 💅🏼